shingara/showoff-cours-ruby-on-rails/1_presentation/presentation.md

 !SLIDE

-# Moins on a de fichier de configuration #
+# Moins on a de fichiers de configuration #

 !SLIDE

-# Moins on a de fichier à éditer #
+# Moins on a de fichiers à éditer #

 !SLIDE